+1

 Name: :

 Positio on:

-Α I have been offered a gift / hospitality which I have declined
+Α I have been offere I have been offered a gift / hospitality which I have declined

 В I have been offere I have been offered a gift / hospitality which I have accepted

-С I have given a gift with a value of £30 or above
+С I have given a gift with a value of £30 or al oove

-ration details
+Declar ration details

-organi relatio of external isation and their onship with the Academy.
-Nature of interest / hospitality / gift Estimated value if applicable
+organi relatio of external isation and their onship with the Academy. lature of interest / hospitality gift Estimated value if applicable

-d independence in relation offer of gifts or hospitali ne above external organisation has not been
+e my objectivity and d in any way by the ne above external organisation has not been

-SIGNE ED (Recipient) Date
+SIGNE SIGNED (Recipient) Date

 NAME (capitals)

 Headte SIGNED Headteacher/ Date Chair of Governors

 NAME (capitals)

-Comple ted forms should be e sent to the Chief Finan ce Offic cer to enter in Register.
+Comple eted forms should be e sent to o the Chief Financ e Offic cer to enter in Register.

 For office ce use only

-ed in Register Date: Refer rence:
+ed in Register Date: Refer ence:

--